 In 2016, they recalled some of their wet food over concerns that the food may not have the listed number of vitamins and minerals.
 The food was not considered to be dangerous.

 Pedigree vs Purina Dog Food: Which Should You Choose?

-In some ways, it feels unfair to compare these two foods, as they both have different aims.
+In some ways, it feels unfair to compare Pedigree and Purina dog food, as they both have different aims.
 Pedigree is designed to be affordable, while Purina is intended to be nutritious and delicious.

 However, given that Pedigree is the biggest pet care company in the world, it hardly feels like we’re picking on David at the expense of Goliath here.
 The company could easily boost the nutritional profile of their food if they so desired.